 Station Food as Cultural Shorthand

 Kanazawa has built a considerable reputation on restraint and refinement.
 Its kaiseki counters, like those at Zeniya and Kataori, draw visitors who plan meals months in advance.
 Its yakitori specialists require local knowledge to find.
 Against that backdrop, the curry stall inside the Hyakubangai Anto shopping complex beneath Kanazawa Station operates as a useful corrective: no reservations, no ceremony, no tasting notes.
 The appeal of Go!
 Go!
 Curry is precisely this compression of expectation.
-You are eating a regional chain's home-city product in its native transit context, and that context tells you something real about how Kanazawa residents actually eat.
+You are eating a regional chain's home-city product in its native transit context.

 The Anto location sits in the station's food hall wing, which is designed for transit eating: fast turnover, clear sight lines, no ambiguity about what is being served.
 This is deliberate.
 Go!
 Go!
 Curry's model depends on immediacy.
 The menu is short by design, organised around size variations and topping combinations rather than any attempt to broaden into adjacents like ramen or donburi.
 That narrowness is a signal of confidence in the core product rather than a limitation.
 Chains that expand their menus too quickly tend to dilute the thing that made them worth eating in the first place.
 The restricted format here aligns Go!
 Go!
 Curry with a pattern visible in other high-commitment Japanese food cultures: the tonkatsu shop that does one cut, the soba house that closes when the dough runs out.